camitz/CloudWatchAppender/README.md

 If you pass a string to the logger like this

     ILog log = LogManager.GetLogger(typeof(MyClass));
-    log.Info("This part will be ignored.
-Value: 20 Milliseconds, Name: ProcessingTime this will be ignored too NameSpace: MyApp/Processor, Dimension0: InstanceID: %instanceid");
+    log.Info("This part will be ignored by CloudWatchAppender.
+Value: 20 Milliseconds, Name: ProcessingTime " + "this will be ignored too NameSpace: MyApp/Processor, Dimension0: InstanceID: %instanceid");

 most of it will be ignored by the CloudWatchAppender.
 Of course, if there are other appenders listening on the logger, they will handle the string in their way.
 Most will output the entire string to whatever end point they are designed for.

 The above message to the logger will behave in the same way as the previous examples.
 The CloudWatchAppender event parser will look for recognizable tokens, largely corresponding to the entities and units familiar to CloudWatch.
 The parser is pretty lenient in what is allowed but also let's unexpected input slip without warning.
 As the messages get complicated, especially if PatternLayout is used, it is important to understand the conflict resolution [rules](#conflicts).

-Note that if the PatternLayout is used, either the original one or the one provided by CloudWatchAppender, the pattern %message or %m (deprecated) must be present in the conversion pattern for the event log message to be observed.
+Note that if the PatternLayout is used, either the original one or the one provided by CloudWatchAppender, the pattern %message or %m (the short hand is deprecated) must be present in the conversion pattern for the event log message to be observed.

 A list of [tokens](#tokens) supported by the event parser can be found below.

+### The MetricDatum object

+log4net permits not just strings as the parameter to the log event method.
+Any old object will do and normally this it the ToString() method is used to convet it to a string.
+First, however, log4net will look to see if an ObjectRenderer has been registered.
+CloudWatchAppender automatically registers the MetricDatumRenderer, allowing you to provide a MetricDatum.

+The MetricDatum comes in two flavours, the AWS CloudWatch one and the wrapper we have designed.
+You can use either but our one offers a few more features.
+Noteably it takes a string to the constructor with which you can provide info that you want output to appenders other than CloudWatchAppender that you might have registered.

+Example:

+    log.Info(new CloudWatchAppender.MetricDatum("A tick!")
+        .WithTimestamp(DateTimeOffset.Now.AddMinutes(-10))
+        .WithUnit("Kilobytes")
+        .WithValue(29.4));

+or

+    log.Info(new Amazon.CloudWatch.Model.MetricDatum()
+        .WithTimestamp(DateTime.UtcNow.AddMinutes(-10))
+        .WithUnit("Kilobytes")
+        .WithValue(29.4));

+The above will do the same except for the message "A tick!" which if you have for instance a FileAppender cannot be output with the latter.

 ## <a id="configoverrides"></a>ConfigOverrides